slorek/conscript/README.md

 ### Gotchas

-If saving drafts of models with `has_many` associations, the associated model should define a reciprocal `belongs_to` relationship (as normal).
-However, if it also has a presence validation e.g. `validates parent_model_name, presence: true` then you will encounter a limitation of ActiveRecord's default scopes.
-To avoid this when saving drafts with associations, wrap your save code with a `Model.unscoped` block, e.g:
+If creating drafts of models with `has_many` associations, the associated model should define a reciprocal `belongs_to` relationship (as normal).
+However, if it also has a presence validation e.g. `validates parent_model_name, presence: true` then when you subsequently update an existing draft instance, you will encounter a limitation of ActiveRecord's default scopes.
+To avoid this when subsequently updating drafts with associations, wrap your save code with a `Model.unscoped` block, e.g:

-    Article.unscoped { draft = article.save_as_draft! }

-Or if updating an existing draft:

     Article.unscoped { draft.save! }